OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Problem Formulation: Weighted Sum-Rate Maximization

-To elaborate, \eqref{eqP1a0} is the individual rate constraint, which implies that the minimal transmission rate of user ${\rm U}_q$ should be higher than a constant rate $C_{{\rm min},q}$; \eqref{eqP1a} represents average power constraint; \eqref{eqP1b0} is the binary user accommodation optimization constraint, which indicates that each RS is only applied to NOMA or SDMA/OMA.
-Furthermore, \eqref{eqP1a1} is the power constraint determining the decoding order within the NOMA protocol \cite{zhu2017optimal,chen2019optimal}, and \eqref{eqP1d} and \eqref{eqP1c} represent additional practical constraints.
+To elaborate, \eqref{eqP1a0} is the individual rate constraint, which implies that the minimal transmission rate of user ${\rm U}_q$ should be higher than a constant rate $C_{{\rm min},q}$; \eqref{eqP1a} represents the total power constraint; \eqref{eqP1a1} is the power constraint determining the decoding order within the NOMA protocol \cite{zhu2017optimal,chen2019optimal}.
+Furthermore, \eqref{eqP1b0} is the binary user accommodation and MA optimization constraint, which indicates that each RS is either assigned to NOMA or SDMA/OMA, and \eqref{eqP1d} and \eqref{eqP1c} represent additional practical constraints.

 However, $\bf P1$ is a non-convex MINLP problem, which is generally NP-hard \cite{chen2020joint,chen2023wireless,jia2023new}.
 Hence, the exhaustive search is usually applied to find the optimal solution, which results in complexity issues.
+This motivates us to develop an efficient algorithm to solve this problem.